-If you have asthma or allergies, it is important to have health insurance.
-Costs for medicines, lab tests, lung function tests, and visits to see a specialist all add up.
+If you have asthma or allergies, costs for medicines, lab tests, lung function tests, and visits to see a specialist all add up.
 Health insurance can help with some of these costs.
 What do you need to know about your insurance options during open enrollment this year?

 Open enrollment refers to when you can add, change, or switch health insurance plans.
 For people who get health insurance through work, your employer and the insurance company set the dates for open enrollment periods.

 IMPORTANT: For people getting health insurance through the Health Insurance Marketplace (Healthcare.gov), open enrollment starts on Nov.
 1, 2023, and ends Dec.
 15, 2023 for coverage beginning on Jan.
-1, 2023.
+1, 2024.
 Jan.
-15, 2023, is the last day to enroll or change a 2023 health plan unless you qualify for a Special Enrollment Period.
+15, 2024, is the last day to enroll or change a 2024 health plan unless you qualify for a Special Enrollment Period.
 Some states may have a longer open enrollment period.

 The Affordable Care Act (ACA) makes health insurance more affordable and available to people without insurance benefits through their employer, Medicare, Medicaid, or another source.
 It includes other important provisions for people with allergic diseases.
 For example, if you buy a Marketplace plan, you cannot be denied because you have a pre-existing condition, such as asthma.

 How Do I Enroll in a Health Insurance Plan?

 If your job offers health insurance benefits, you will need to follow your employer's instructions on how to enroll.